Community Campus 87

 “It’s not easy but as a former tenant I can relate to the young people and the experiences they’ve gone through.
 I’m hoping I can provide an inspiration to them”.

-Mark is now employed as a support worker and is helping other homeless young people build a more secure, independent life of their own.
+Mark is now employed as a support worker and is helping other young people who are homeless build a more secure, independent life of their own.

 *Mark's name has been changed and a model was used in the photo to protect his anonymity.